 Dates and Deadlines

 Tuition for the 2-year program is $80,000 and due before the first Module.
-Tuition covers all modules, participation at 2 Summits, educational materials, group activities at modules, as well as breakfasts and lunches.
 Transportation and lodging are not included.
 Tuition is non-refundable and non-transferrable.
 Payment can be made by electronic bank wire transfer or check.
 Regrettably, we do not accept credit cards.
 Detailed payment information is included with the invoice Fellows receive upon acceptance to the program.
 Payment is due within 30 days of the invoice date, or upon receipt of the invoice if admission is within 60 days of the start of the Program.
 We recognize that the program is a significant financial commitment and Fellows generally meet the financial obligation with a combination of firm support and personal funds.

 We offer a limited amount of needs-based scholarships that cover only a portion of the tuition fee.
-Entire scholarships are not offered.
 A scholarship application can be accessed after an application is entirely completed.

 We expect candidates to make arrangements to fully cover tuition and expenses in case a scholarship is not granted.